DataKeira/ProteoCore-Data-Cleaning/README.md

 # ProteoCore Data Cleaning Dash App

 The ProteoCore Data Cleaning Dash App is a web application that allows users to clean and process proteomics data to prepare it for programs such as MetaboAnalyst.
 It provides an interactive interface to filter data based on the target species, remove unwanted columns, and intensity values for gene entries.
+Is only available to use through a local server.

 ## How to Use